lowfriars/CoreDemo/README.md

 The SQLite database is stored in a file named ``demodata.db`` - you can reset the system to its original state by copying ``demodata-blank.db`` over it.

+Note that the code actually uses 3 separate database context - one for the Identity database (ApplicationDbContext), one for Event Logging (CoreDemoEvtContext) and one for the actual "database" (CoreDemoDbContext): if you want to reconstruct the database for another provider you can use the existing migrations, but you'll have to update the database separately for each context.